Saheli Nath, Ph.D.

 - “Risk shift: An institutional logics perspective” (2019).
 Administration & Society, 51(7), 1113-1147.

-- “Thinking of things to come: Fuzzy frames and anticipating the distant future” (forthcoming).
+- “Thinking of things to come: Fuzzy frames and anticipating the distant future” (2021).
 In New Horizons in Managerial and Organizational Cognition (Eds.
 Kristian Sund & Robert Galavan), Volume 5, pp. 73–87.
 Emerald Publishing Limited.

 - “Praemia virtutis honores?
 The making of global reputations and the false promise of meritocracy” (2019).
 In Research in Global Strategic Management (Eds.
 William Newburry, David Deephouse, & Naomi Gardberg), Vol. 18, pp. 167-184.
 Emerald Publishing Limited.